PSG scores last-gasp winner, closes gap on leader Lille - WHIZ News

 But Saint-Etienne was napping at the restart.

-Pochettino’s first game in charge of PSG also against Saint-Etienne in January ended in a draw and he was somewhat fortunate this time.
+Pochettino’s first game in charge of PSG was also against Saint-Etienne in January and ended in a draw.

+He was somewhat fortunate this time, while Claude Puel said his young Saint-Etienne side paid for a lack of composure.

+“It really hurts to concede a goal 15 seconds from time … We scored a great first goal, but celebrated it far too much and conceded straight after,” Puel said.
+“We didn’t get our reward due to some inexperience.
+We paid dearly for it, so there are a lot of regrets.”

 Lille dropped points when it was held 1-1 at home to Montpellier on Friday.